Postfeminism: History of the term

-Currently, feminist history is characterized by the struggle to find out the present situation—often articulated as a concern about whether there is still such a thing called "feminism"—by writing in the past.
-It is here that the meaning of "post" as a historical break is troubling, for "post" offers to situate feminism in history by proclaiming the end of this history.
+In the 1990s the term became popular in academia and the media and was used in both complimentary and dismissive ways.
+Since then there has been confusion surrounding the intended meaning of "post" in the context of "postfeminism".
+"Post" offers to situate feminism in history by proclaiming the end of this history.
 It then confirms feminist history as a thing of the past.
 However, some claim that it is impossible that feminism could be aligned with "post" when it is unthinkable, as it would be the same as calling the current world a post racist, post-classist, and post-sexist society.

-Over the years, the meaning of postfeminism has broadened in scope, encompassing many different meanings, as is the case with feminism.
-Within feminist literature, definitions tend to fall into two main categories: 1) “death of feminism”, “anti-feminism”, “feminism is irrelevant now” and 2) the next stage in feminism, or feminism that intersects with other “post-” philosophies/theories, such as postmodernism, post-structuralism and postcolonialism.

-Characteristics

-The early part of the 1980s was when the media began labeling teenage women and women in their twenties the "postfeminist generation".
-After twenty years, the term postfeminist is still used to refer to young women, "who are thought to benefit from the women's movement through expanded access to employment and education and new family arrangements but at the same time do not push for further political change", Pamela Aronson, Professor of Sociology, asserts.
-Postfeminism is a highly debated topic since it implies that feminism is "dead" and "because the equality it assumes is largely a myth".
+Contemporarily the term postfeminist is still used to refer to young women "who are thought to benefit from the women's movement through expanded access to employment and education and new family arrangements but at the same time do not push for further political change", Pamela Aronson, Professor of Sociology, asserts.

-According to Prof. D. Diane Davis, postfeminism is just a continuation of what first- and second-wave feminisms want.